wbvanderbroek/rheo-flutter-app/README.md

 # Rheo battery percentage app

-This is an app to simply see a Össur Rheo
+This is an app to simply see a Össur Rheo knee's battery percentage

 This app has only been tested with the Össur Rheo XC